 Note that the list of benefits discussed is by no means comprehensive, as we only tackled the positive effects of some mushrooms.

 - Bao, Ping-Ping et al. “Ginseng and Ganoderma lucidum use after breast cancer diagnosis and quality of life: a report from the Shanghai Breast Cancer Survival Study.”
 PloS one 7,6 (2012): e39343. doi:10.1371/journal .pone.0039343

 - Carrasco-Gallardo, Carlos et al. “Shilajit: a natural phytocomplex with potential procognitive activity.”
 International journal of Alzheimer's disease 2012 (2012): 674142. doi:10.1155/2012/674142

-- Sharma, Praveen, et al. "Shilajit: evalution of its effects on blood chemistry of normal human subjects."
-Ancient science of life2 (2003): 114.
+- Sharma, Praveen, et al. "Shilajit: evaluation of its effects on blood chemistry of normal human subjects."
+Ancient science of life 2 (2003): 114.